eGkritsis/Missionaries-Cannibals-N-Queens/README.md

 ## Project 2: N Queens Problem

 ### Description
-The second project focuses on solving the N Queens problem.
+The second project focuses on solving the N Queens problem using a genetic algorithm.
 The problem is generalized to a chessboard of size NxN, with N queens placed on the board.
-Various search algorithms, such as genetic algorithms, hill climbing, or beam search, can be used to find a solution.
-The program allows testing with relatively small values of N (even smaller than 8).
+The genetic algorithm is employed to find a solution by iteratively evolving a population of candidate solutions.
+The program allows testing with relatively small values of N (even smaller than 8) to find valid configurations where no queens threaten each other.

 ### How to Run
 To compile the code using the terminal, execute the following command:
 ```
 javac *.java
 ```

 To run the main program, use the following command:
 ```